PloneGov-IT/collective.taxonomysupport/README.txt

 you don't need that the content is inside it).

 Also the taxonomy support can/must explicitly enabled on the site and/or in one ore many of the site subsections.
-In this way you can have different Taxonomy configurationin different areas of the site.
+In this way you can have different Taxonomy configuration in different areas of the site.

-The list of taxonomies selectable is filtered locally if there are different sections activated with a marker interface (see instructions are below).
+The list of taxonomies selectable is filtered locally if there are different sections activated with a marker interface (see instructions below).

 The activation of one section, block the inheritance of other taxonomies from upper levels.